Why Am I Bad at DSA? It's Not Intelligence

 All items apply to you.

 The free tier covers two complete courses where every problem builds on the previous one.
 Not as repetition, but as composition.
 By the end of the Arrays course, you're combining prefix sums with hash maps because you understand how each part contributes.
 That's the shift from component knowledge to compositional thinking.
-Start with 63 lessons, 85 problems, and 15 patterns for free.
+Start with the free courses and see if composition clicks when the problems are ordered for it.

 You've been asking "why am I bad at DSA?"
 The better question: were you ever taught to compose?
-For most engineers, the answer is no. That's not a talent problem.
+Probably not.
+That's not a talent problem.
 It's a training problem with a concrete fix.

 Knowing individual components is one level of understanding.
 Interviews test composition, the ability to combine multiple parts into a solution for a problem you haven't seen.
 Most courses teach each topic in isolation and never train the reasoning layer that connects them.
 That composition gap is the most common reason engineers feel stuck despite having strong foundational knowledge.